Rayhan-011/DICOMSR-HL7-FHIR-Generator/README.md

-# 🩻 Mammogram DICOM SR HL7 and FHIR Message Generator
+# 🩻 Mammogram SR HL7 and FHIR Message Generator

 *A Python-based service to extract clinical findings from mammogram DICOM SR files and generate standardized HL7 and FHIR messages*